Sandra Stein: The Path Less Traveled

 ~John 16:33b ESV

-Confused, I turned back toward the wider path, until I heard a whisper, “Take the path less traveled.”
+Confused, I turned back toward the wider path until I heard a whisper, “Take the path less traveled.”
 I looked around.
 No one was there.
-I took another step, and again I heard, “Take the path less traveled.”
+I took another step, and again, I heard, “Take the path less traveled.”

-A sudden wind blew small sticks around, and one hit me on the head.
+Before I knew it, a sudden wind blew small sticks around, and one hit me on the head.

 “Okay, I get it!”
 I said.